 I think it’s a nice opportunity to show a little bit of personality – it’s a direct communication with someone who’s emailed you, so why not?

 But it’s easy to take it too far, just like those cheeky colleagues of mine.
 I wrote a blog post on brilliant Out of Office messages a couple of years ago, and I thought it might be time to see what new gems have been unearthed.
-Here are a couple of autoresponders that certainly made me laugh, but I’m not sure I’d dare to use them myself!
+Here are a couple of autoresponders that certainly made me laugh, but I’m not sure I’ll be using them myself!

 “You probably don’t want to hear this because you’re at work…but I’m on holiday and will be back on 1 September.
 If you need something right now, and there’s no convincing you otherwise, then please call…”